This site contains affiliate links. As an Amazon Associate, We earn a commission from qualifying purchases at no extra cost to you.

 If this has happened to you, be aware that your MacBook Pro may have some issues.
 But, there are always fixes out there.

 I’ve grouped all MacBook freezing issues into four different scenarios (thanks to our reader Carol’s feedback).
-Find the one that applies to your situation and follow the guide to fix the issue.
+Find one that best applies to your situation and follow the fix guides.

-Scenario 1: An app is frozen (you can move cursor)
+Scenario 1: An app is frozen (you can still move cursor)

-Details: this kind of apps usually demand a lot of system resources to process.
-For example, Adobe Photoshop, iMovie, or sometimes the web browser you use Safari.
+Details: this kind of app usually demands a lot of system resources to process.
+For example, Adobe Photoshop, iMovie, or sometimes the web browser you use (Safari, Chrome, Firefox).
 When you click around, the app just hangs with the cursor spinning like a pinwheel.
 The application won’t respond to any commands.

 Reasons: the app may be waiting for other hardware resources to become available, or the software may have a bug that drops itself into a calculation loop.